chiwjieren/chiwjieren/README.md

-# 🚀 Welcome to the Code Kingdom of Chiw Jie Ren!

 I'm Chiw Jie Ren, an 18-year-old ICT student at Universiti Asia Pacific with a passion for turning coffee into code.